GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

-# Knative Build
+# Knative Build - Getting started

-## Welcome to the "Knative Build" tutorial!
+Welcome!
 This tutorial will help you get started with "Knative Build" extension to Kubernetes.

-### What is Knative Build?
+## What is Knative Build?

 It's an [open-source project](https://github.com/knative/build) that provides an implementation of the Build [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)